 Any cat can develop meningitis however it is seen most often in older cats and immunocompromised cats.
 The condition can be chronic (slow and progressive) or acute (sudden onset).

 There are a number of possible causes which may be infectious or non-infectious.
-The most common cause is due to infection, typically viral but it may also be fungal, parasitic or less commonly bacterial.
+The most common cause is due to viral, fungal or protozoal infection and less commonly, bacterial.

 - Cryptococcosis, histoplasmosis, and blastomycosis are fungal which in healthy cats usually remain localised.
 In immunocompromised cats, it can disseminate (spread) to other parts of the body including the brain.